-Personal watercraft are designed to carry 1 to 2 riders by kneeling, straddling or standing atop the vessel.
-They are similar to a land-type motorcycle in that the vehicle, or vessel, offers the rider no protection in a collision.
-Not surprisingly, statistics gathered by the Department of Environmental Protection show that, of the total number of injuries incurred upon Florida's waterways, coastlines and lakes, in 1997 (754), nearly half involved personal watercraft (357).
+Personal watercraft are designed to carry 1 to 3 riders by kneeling, sitting or standing on the vessel.
+Statistics gathered by the Department of Environmental Protection show that, of the total number of injuries incurred upon Florida's waterways, coastlines and lakes, in 1997 (754), nearly half involved personal watercraft (357).
 And, since 1989, more than 64 people have died in personal watercraft accidents.